infosectcbr/InfoSect-Hardware-CTF-3/index.md

 ### Firmware Emulation

 Download the Router Firmware Infosect-Hardware-CTF-3-Firmware.tgz (or InfoSect-Hardware-CTF-3-Firmware-Golden.tgz).
-See the Discord pinned messages for links or grab a USB stick in the workshop.

-Download the QEMU images from [https://people.debian.org/~aurel32/qemu/mipsel/](https://people.debian.org/~aurel32/qemu/mipsel/) (or grab a USB stick).
+Download the QEMU images from [https://people.debian.org/~aurel32/qemu/mipsel/].

 Then from Linux, install QEMU and run: